fluree/fluree.crypto/README.md

 You can run the CLJ and CLJS test suites like this: `make test`.

-If you want to run one or the other you can do `make test-clj` or `make test-cljs`.
+If you want to run one or the other you can do `make cljtest` or `make cljstest`.

 ### Building